Burn Injury Lawyers in Dayton, OH

 Burn injury settlements vary based on severity.
 First-degree burns typically settle for under $10,000, second-degree burns for $25,000–$75,000, and third- or fourth-degree burns can reach $100,000 or even millions.
 Factors like medical costs, pain and suffering, lost income, scarring, and who’s at fault all affect the final amount.
 For an accurate estimate, it’s best to speak with a personal injury lawyer.

 Burn treatment costs can range from tens of thousands to over $1 million, depending on the severity and complications.
 A moderate burn might cost over $200,000, while severe burns with complications can exceed $10 million.
-Costs rise with hospital stays, infections, surgeries, rehab, and long-term care like skin grafts or psychological support
+Costs rise with hospital stays, infections, surgeries, rehab, and long-term care, like skin grafts or psychological support.

 Most workplace burns are handled through workers’ compensation, which covers medical bills and lost wages.
 However, you may be able to sue if your employer was grossly negligent, intentionally caused the injury, lacked workers’ comp insurance, or if a third party (like a faulty equipment manufacturer) was to blame.
 Always speak with a qualified attorney to understand your options.